 Indeterminate will produce their crop all throughout their growing season.
 The vines usually grow very long from 6 - 20 ft.
 And have to be staked or trellised as you'll see below.

-Some other examples of indeterminate vegetables are squash, cucumbers and green beans.
+Examples of other indeterminate vegetables are; squash, cucumbers, okra, green beans.
 Typically indeterminate plants will grow long vines.